Retropak Specification

 /schemas/v1/,/schemas/v2/ - The URL

-https://retropak.org/schemas/v1/retropak.schema.jsonalways points to the latest1-x-xversion - This ensures frontends can validate against
+https://retropak.org/schemas/v1/retropak.schema.jsonalways points to the latest1-x-xversion - This allows frontends to validate against

 v1and accept any1-x-xmanifest